VinaySurya24/e-com-site/README.md

 # Simple E-commerce Application

-A beginner-friendly e-commerce application built with Spring Boot, demonstrating basic e-commerce functionality with a clean and modern UI.
+An e-commerce application built with Spring Boot, demonstrating basic e-commerce functionality with a clean and modern UI.

 ## Features